Expert takes issue with officers' conduct in Floyd killing

 Chauvin, who is white, was convicted of murder and manslaughter in state court last year and later pleaded guilty to a federal civil rights charge.

-Lane, Kueng and Thao also face a separate state trial in June on charges alleging that they aided and abetted murder and manslaughter.
+Lane, who is white; Kueng, who is Black; and Thao, who is Hmong American, also face a separate state trial in June on charges alleging that they aided and abetted murder and manslaughter.

 Find AP’s full coverage of the killing of George Floyd at: https://apnews.com/hub/death-of-george-floyd